mplspunk/awesome-privacy-engineering/README.md

 ---
 * [AWS Serverless Tokenization](https://github.com/aws-samples/aws-serverless-tokenization) - Learn how to use Lambda Layers to develop a serverless tokenization solution in AWS.

+### Secure Multi-Party Computation
+* [Private Join and Compute](https://github.com/Google/private-join-and-compute) - Google's implementation of the "Private Join and Compute" functionality.
+This functionality allows two users, each holding an input file, to privately compute the sum of associated values for records that have common identifiers.

 ### Synthetic Data
 ---
 * [Data Synthesizer](https://github.com/DataResponsibly/DataSynthesizer) - DataSynthesizer generates synthetic data that simulates a given dataset.